Amit Klein

 • Near full-time commitment to research

-• Relevant hands-on experience (e.g. past militray service in relevant units, past employment in cyber-security companies, past research in systems/networks, etc.), OR: a lab under my supervision, in which you will gain some hands-on experience.
+• Relevant hands-on experience (e.g. past militray service in relevant units, past employment in cyber-security companies, past research in systems/networks, etc.)

 On relevant hands-on experience